section-engineering-education/engineering-education/content/articles/dropout-regularization-to-handle-overfitting-in-deep-learning-models/index.md

 The input layer has `60` neurons, half of these neurons will be randomly dropped.

 #### 2nd dropout layer
 This layer is added after the 1st hidden layer.
 We set the number of neurons to be randomly dropped to `0.5`.
-Therefore, half of the neurons will be randomly dropped from this layer.
 This hidden layer has `30` neurons, half of these neurons will be randomly dropped.

 #### 3rd dropout layer
 This layer is added after the 2nd hidden layer.
 We set the number of neurons to be randomly dropped to `0.5`.
-Therefore, half of the neurons will be randomly dropped from this layer.
 This hidden layer has `15` neurons, half of these neurons will be randomly dropped.

 After adding the dropout layers, we can now compile and then fit our model into our dataset.
 This is done using the following code: